systemd/systemd/docs/USERDB_AND_DESKTOPS.md

 ## Future Additions

 JSON user/group records are extensible, hence we can easily add any additional fields desktop environments require.
-For example pattern-based authentication is likely very useful on touch-based devices, and the user records should hence learn them natively.
+For example, pattern-based authentication is likely very useful on touch-based devices, and the user records should hence learn them natively.
 Fields for other authentication mechanisms, such as fingerprint authentication should be provided as well, eventually.